 This genus of small feather palms contains two dioecious species which currently grow well at Southern Comfort: Chamaedorea radicalis and Chamaedorea microspadix, both from Mexico.
 Chamaedorea radicalis is a delightful, small, low-growing - almost groundcover - trunkless pinnate palm, although some individuals may form thin trunks of up to four metres.
 It requires protection from direct sunlight to prevent leaf-burn and to develop the deep green, almost metallic, colour.
 Each leaf is up to one metre in length thus giving the crown a diameter of up to two metres and the palm is probably best planted in groups.
-It always manages to look neat and begins to flower and fruit only after a few years.
+It always manages to look neat and begins to flower and fruit after only a few years.
 Although rated at climatic zone 9a I have not seen any damage on any of mine over the past few winters.
 The other species, C. microspadix (the Bamboo Palm - its trunks resemble bamboo culms) is a clumping palm and is somewhat less robust and is probably less garden-worthy but may be slightly hardier.

 Chamaedorea radicalis may not be easy to find but, in my view, it is worth seeking out if exotic-looking ground cover is required in milder localities.
 Because of its diminutive size and low light requirements, Chamaedorea radicalis can also be grown indoors.

 Cycads are not related to palms botanically but, because they superficially resemble palms, they are often grouped together in descriptions for the sake of convenience.
 Palms belong to the family Arecaceae which are flowering plants whereas the cycads - in the family Cycadaceae, are more closely related to the conifers.
 Cycas revoluta (the Sago Palm), from Japan, is very well-known and is the only species which is readily available at garden centres and at specialized nurseries.
 It is not generally realized that this plant will take several degrees of frost; but is still a risky bet, even in milder areas, and far less hardy than any of the above palms.
 Nevertheless, they have been grown over many winters in sheltered areas here in the South-West and I have had a couple in the garden for over ten years.
 They have not always received the care and attention that they require and therefore their rate of growth has been slower than their normal very slow rate of growth.
 A warm sunny position in good well-draining soil is ideal.
-(A neighbour in the Meadfoot area of Torquay has had this cycad for over twelve years (in 2012) and during this period it has put on some 15 cm (6") of trunk and the base of the crown stands at almost 50 cm (18") with leaves of just below one metre; it has overwintered in temperatures of minus 5°C with not visible damage.)
+(A neighbour in the Meadfoot area of Torquay has had this cycad for over twelve years (in 2012) and during this period it has put on some 15 cm (6") of trunk and the base of the crown stands at almost 50 cm (18") with leaves of just below one metre; it has overwintered in temperatures of minus 5°C with no visible damage.)

 * According to Tobias Spanner's website (http://www.rarepalmseeds.com/pix/CycPan.shtml) 'It is very fast and easy to grow, and, with heavy fertilizing, will produce three flushes of dark green to bluish leaves per year, and grow up to an incredible 60 cm (24 in.) of trunk in just five years from seed.'
 Obviously, it is easy to do something wrong!